If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 Get emergency care if you or a loved one has serious thoughts of suicide or harming others.

 Endometrial cancer is cancer of the endometrium.
 The endometrium is the lining of the uterus (sometimes called the womb).
-Endometrial cancer can almost always be treated successfully if it’s caught early.
-You can increase the chances that endometrial cancer will be found early by contacting your healthcare provider about any unusual bleeding.
+It is the most common form of uterine cancer.

 What are the symptoms of endometrial cancer?

-The most common sign of endometrial cancer is unusual bleeding from your vagina, especially bleeding after menopause.
+The most common sign of endometrial cancer is abnormal bleeding in your uterus.
+Contact your healthcare provider if you have:

 CAUSES & RISK FACTORS